-The primary purpose of the proposed project is to provide opportunities for every Iowa State University undergraduate and graduate student to improve their knowledge of personal finance and to set and achieve at least one personal finance goal within the timeline of the project.
+The primary purpose of the project is to provide opportunities for every Iowa State University undergraduate and graduate student to improve their knowledge of personal finance and to set and achieve at least one personal finance goal within the timeline of the project.
 A secondary objective is to enhance Iowa State University’s campus-wide financial literacy work, especially to graduate students, and gain institutional commitment to sustain those professional development opportunities that prove to be best practices.

 Project plan and activities:

-Students will also have individualized, professional financial counseling on a one-to-one or small group basis, providing students a high level of engagement.
+Students also have individualized, professional financial counseling on a one-to-one or small group basis, providing students a high level of engagement.
 Specific students will be targeted to receive further invitations for one-on-one counseling.
-Targeted students will include students who answered they were worried about meeting their monthly expenses in the survey of 1st year graduate students, as well as those in arrears on their university bill.
+Targeted students include students who answered they were worried about meeting their monthly expenses in the survey of 1st year graduate students, as well as those in arrears on their university bill.
 Each face-to-face counseling session starts with an overall assessment of finances, sets a specific goal and then students are coached for six months.
 Coaching includes receiving follow-up calls, emails, or texts from the counselor to assess progress toward the goal.